NiklasEi/bevy_kira_audio/README.md

   - [x] `wav`
   - [x] `flac`
 - [x] web support
-  - The features `ogg`, `flac` and `wav` can be build for WASM and used in web builds.
-There are some differences between browsers:
+  - There are some differences between browsers:
     - Chrome requires an interaction with the website to play audio (e.g. a button click).
 This issue can be resolved with [a script][audio-context-resuming] in your `index.html` file ([usage example][bevy-game-template-audio-context-resuming]).
     - Firefox: The audio might sound distorted (this could be related to overall performance; see [issue #9][issue-9])
 - [x] pause/resume and stop tracks